Very much a joy, a pleasure to be here in the big seat in for El Rushbo himself today.

 Wouldn't it be beneficial for Mexico to build the wall to keep those great people in their country to make Mexico great for once?

-And then my second point is none of these newscasters, including the guy from ABC who had the first interview, have read Trump's plan.
+And then my second point is, none of these newscasters, including the guy from ABC who had the first interview, have read Trump's plan.

-Interest interesting you bring that up.
+Interesting you bring that up.

-What is it from the early nineties?
+It's from the early 90s.

 They don't necessarily want to throw it out entirely.

-Uh but the the you mentioned Western Union, the remittances that come untaxed remittances that come from the United States to Mexico via wire transfer services, the estimates on that that I've seen are in the 10 to 20 billion dollar range, and that's just U.S. cash flowing south in Mexico to subsidize their economy.
+But you mentioned Western Union, the remittances that come, untaxed remittances that come from the United States to Mexico via wire transfer services.

-That is those are untaxed dollars.
+Those are untaxed dollars.

-And by the way, if you started sending money around to people that was never taxed, uh the IRS would come looking for you.
+And by the way, if you started sending money around to people that was never taxed, the IRS would come looking for you.

 But if you're an illegal, well, you know, again, different set of rules seems to apply.

-I don't really care, Jeff, how the wall gets paid for, because in the grand scheme of things from a federal budget perspective, ten or twelve billion dollars is not a make or break situation, and you look at the costs of continued illegal ill illegal immigration, and it dwarfs uh anything that we're gonna spend on this wall over the long term.
+I don't really care, Jeff, how the wall gets paid for because in the grand scheme of things from a federal budget perspective, $10 or $12 billion is not a make-or-break situation.

 He wants Mexico to have to make good on things here.

-He wants Mexico to start to be forced to do what's what he says is do what's right.
+He wants Mexico to start to be forced to do what he says is do what's right.

-Uh by the way, there were there was a meeting that was gonna happen, it's not happening, and the latest I see here is President Peña Nieto spent an hour on the phone with Trump.
+And the latest I see here is President Peña Nieto spent an hour on the phone with Trump.

 They were talking about things.

-Everyone's already jumping to trade war and uh how we're gonna collapse the Mexican economy and we haven't done anything yet.
+Everyone's already jumping to trade war and how we're going to collapse the Mexican economy.

-This is the this is a negotiation phase.
+This is a negotiation phase.

 This is an unfinished, an unfinished exchange of ideas.